aleksandarbatin/renault-t/README.md

 # Renault - test

-This nice and straightforward design is perfect opportunity for practising your frontend tehnick and workflow.
+This nice and straightforward design is perfect opportunity for practicing your frontend technique and workflow.
 Here I will represent mine.

 ## Getting Started

-To try how it works you need to have NODE.js and GULP instaled on your machine and simply do
+To try how it works you need to have NODE.js and GULP installed on your machine and simply do

 ```
 git clone https://github.com/aleksandarbatin/renault-t.git